 SILATHURAMI

 SILATHURAMI is an ongoing exchange program between the artistic communities of Bandung and Pforzheim, co-initiated by 4E and the institutions EMMA and Rakarsa.
 The name is based on a Sundanese term that describes the cultivation of networks as an act of conviviality.
-Since 2021, the project has been furthering cooperation that brings together artistic and design positions against the backdrop of the contemporary socio-ecological crisis.
-The collaboration is also a proposal for a trans-local exchange beyond the big metropolises, such as Berlin or Jakarta, and instead focuses on the regions of the northern Black Forest and the Sundanese city of Bandung.
+Since 2021, the project has been furthering cooperation that brings together artistic and design positions against the backdrop of the contemporary socio-ecological tensions.
+The collaboration is also a proposal for a trans-local exchange beyond the big metropolises, such as Berlin or Jakarta, and instead focuses on the experimental regions of the northern Black Forest and the Sundanese city of Bandung.

 SEDEKAH BENIH